 1. Sports Coach America – Sports Coach America is a resource for sports coaches that assists them when faced with a professional or personal life transition and helps improve their skills in leading a team or sports program.

-2. National Federation of State High School Coaches Association (NFHSCA) -The National Federation of State High School Associations (NFHSCA) sets competition and playing rules for high school sports teams across the country.
+2. National Federation of State High School Coaches Association (NFHSCA) – The National Federation of State High School Associations (NFHSCA) sets competition and playing rules for high school sports teams nationwide.
 More than 18,500 high schools and 11 million students participate in sporting programs, thanks to the organization and its member associations.
 Members are eligible for state, sectional, and national honors, insurance coverage, and an online learning center with sports-specific coaching courses.

-3. i9 Sports – i9 Sports provides training and a variety of sport-specific skill videos, ideas, strategies, and skills needed to compete in and win any game. i9 Sports offers extra resources coaches need to be experts, whether on the field or off it.
+3. i9 Sports – i9 Sports provides training and a variety of sport-specific skill videos, ideas, strategies, and skills needed to compete in and win any game. i9 Sports offers extra resources coaches need to be experts, whether on or off the field.

 4. Society of Health and Physical Educators (SHAPE) America – SHAPE America is a vast resource for coaches to connect with professional coaches who conduct much-needed research and teach future coaching professionals.